nexclouding/NexCloud/README.md

 ## Configuration Step before Nexcloud installation
 all sql scripts has to be excute in your Mysql app.
 1. SQL scripts
-    all sql scripts has to be excuted in your Mysql app.
+    All sql scripts has to be excuted in your Mysql app.
     * [nex_notification.sql](/SQL/nex_notification.sql)
         * this table is created for saving data of notification